 - Death on the High Seas – wrongful death claims

-We know the tactics employed by insurance companies, who give little regard to the health and well-being of injured employees.
-Remember that the employer and insurance company have a vested interest in paying as few damages as possible, regardless of your expenses and the extent of your injuries.
+We know the tactics employed by insurance companies, which give little regard to the health and well-being of injured employees.
+The employer and their insurance company have a vested interest in paying as few damages as possible, regardless of your expenses and the extent of your injuries.
+But remember:

 - You have the right to seek treatment from any doctor you choose

-- You are entitled to medical benefits, even if you do not sign paperwork filed by insurance adjustors
+- You are entitled to medical benefits, even if you do not sign paperwork filed by insurance adjusters

 - You are not required to provide insurance adjustors a recorded statement regarding the accident